 Each student is assigned a designated username and password to log into the University of the People Online Learning Platform (Moodle) and courses.
-UoPeople students with technical issues related to Moodle should contact Moodle Support at support@uopeople.edu for assistance with login problems.
+UoPeople students with technical issues related to Moodle should contact Moodle Support at support@uopeople.edu for the English programs and support@ar.uopeople.edu for the Arabic Division for assistance with login problems.